 Welcome to Mobile's Battleship Rugby Football Club

 We are glad you found us!
-We are a rugby club consisting of Senior Men's, Senior Women's, U19, and U12 teams competing across the Gulf Coast.
-Founded in the late 70’s, Battleship Rugby is the only senior men’s organization in the Mobile Bay area.
-We have been competing on multiple skill levels and across multiple divisions for every year since; and whether you are new to rugby or new to the Mobile area, we want to invite you to learn this sport by becoming a player or fan now.
+We are a rugby club consisting of Senior Men's, Senior Women's, U19, and U12 teams competing across the Gulf Coast and Southeast.
+Founded in the late 70’s, Battleship Rugby is the only rugby organization in the Mobile Bay area.
+We have been competing on multiple skill levels and across multiple divisions for every year since 1975; and whether you are new to rugby or new to the Mobile area, we want to invite you to learn this sport by becoming a player or fan now.

 photo from 2014 True South DIII Championship in Huntsville, AL